blitz/x86.lol/_posts/2024-07-07-confidential-complexity.md

 AMD, Intel, and ARM designed their confidential computing projects so they can be bolted onto the existing software stack.
-As such, each of these technologies adds not only thousands of lines of code to KVM but also further increases the complexity of the code base.
+As such, each of these technologies adds thousands of lines of code to KVM and further increases the code base's complexity.
 Due to the increased complexity, we now unsurprisingly see security issues in the modified code.